beberlei/hdrhistogram-php/README.md

 ## Installation

-This extension depends on HdrHistogram C API, you can install it easily:
+This extension depends on HdrHistogram C API (version 0.9.8 or higher), you can install it easily:

     $ git clone git@github.com:HdrHistogram/HdrHistogram_c
     $ cd HdrHistogram_c